apify/apify-docs/docs/storage.md

 ![Storage API]({{@asset storage/images/overview-api.png}})

 These URLs provide links to API `endpoints`–the places where your data are stored.
-Endpoints that allow you to `read` stored information do not require an [authentication token](https://docs.apify.com/api/v2#/introduction/authentication)-the calls are authenticated using a hard-to-guess ID, so they can be shared freely.
+Endpoints that allow you to `read` stored information do not require an [authentication token](https://docs.apify.com/api/v2#/introduction/authentication).
+The calls are authenticated using a hard-to-guess ID, so they can be shared freely.
 Operations such as `update` or `delete`, however, will need the authentication token.

-> Never share a URL containing your authentication token, as if will compromise your account's security. <br/>
+> Never share a URL containing your authentication token, as this will compromise your account's security. <br/>
 > If the data you want to share requires a token, first download the data, then share it as a file.

 ### [](#apify-sdk) Apify SDK